Childish-Stephan/CalculatorForSchool/README.md

 # CalculatorForSchool (WIP)
-a calculator made in JavaScript that consists of many smaller calculators for specific subjects.
+a calculator made in JavaScript that consists of many smaller calculators for specific subjects. <a href="https://childish-stephan.github.io/CalculatorForSchool/">

 # FAQ
 **Q: Why did I make this?** <br> <br>